Graceamas/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that print the effective username of current user
+script that print all the group current user is part of